The Walking Dead (1936 film)

-The Walking Dead is a 1936 American horror film directed by Michael Curtiz and starring Boris Karloff, who plays a wrongly executed man who is restored to life by a scientist (Edmund Gwenn).
-The supporting cast features Ricardo Cortez, Marguerite Churchill, and Barton MacLane.
-The film was distributed by Warner Bros.
+The Walking Dead is a 1936 American science fiction horror film directed by Michael Curtiz and starring Boris Karloff, Ricardo Cortez, Marguerite Churchill, and Barton MacLane.
+The film portrays a wrongly executed man who is restored to life by a scientist.
+The film blends elements of the horror genre with the gangster film, and also features elements of a religious morality parable.